69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 Worked Example #10 – Propellant needed for a single-stage rocket

 A single-stage rocket must provide a speed of 6,000 m/s (6 km/s) to a payload mass, M_L, of 12,000 kg.
-The structural mass coefficient, \epsilon, of the vehicle is 0.06.
+The vehicle’s structural mass coefficient, \epsilon, is 0.06.
 The propellant used in the engine has a specific impulse, I_{\rm sp}, of 325 s.
-What must be the initial mass of the rocket, M_0, and its propellant mass, M_P, to meet these requirements?
+What must be the rocket’s initial mass, M_0, and its propellant mass, M_P, to meet these requirements?

 The equivalent exhaust velocity is